harpreetsahota204/moondream2/README.md

 4. **Point Identification** (`point`)
    - Identifies specific points of interest in images
    - Requires a prompt specifying what points to identify

+5. **Classification** (`classify`)
+   - Performs zero-shot classification on images
+   - Requires a prompt specifying the possible classes to choose from

 ## Technical Details